top of page

 Wildlife Value:

-Pussytoes is a host for three caterpillars—American lady butterfly and Agnopterix nebulosi and pussystoes pyrausta moths.
+Pussytoes is a host plant for three caterpillars—American lady butterfly, Agnopterix nebulosi, and pussystoes pyrausta moths.
 It is visited primarily by halictid bees, cuckoo bees, adrenid bees, and a variety of fly species.
 It is a host for fly larvae, including chrysanthemum leaf miner and pussytoes bud midge.
-Bobwhite quail and the declining population of ruffed grouse eat the seeds, while deer and rabbits browse the foliage.
+Bobwhite quail and the declining population of ruffed grouse eat the seeds.
+Deer resistant.

 Medicinal, Edible and Other Uses: